Rock Steady (album): Release and promotion

-"Hey Baby" was released as the lead single from Rock Steady on October 29, 2001.
+"Hey Baby" was released as the lead single from Rock Steady in October 2001.
 The song peaked number at five on the Billboard Hot 100, while reaching the top five in New Zealand and the United Kingdom, and the top 10 in Australia, Denmark, Finland, Germany, and Norway.
 The positive response to "Hey Baby" from radio stations and video channels prompted the band to push forward the release of Rock Steady from December 18 to December 11.
 The album's second single, "Hella Good", was released on April 13, 2002, reaching number 13 on the Billboard Hot 100.
 It also charted at number eight in Australia and number 12 in the UK.

 "Underneath It All" was released as the third single on August 15, 2002.
 It became No Doubt's highest-peaking single in the US to date, reaching number three on the Billboard Hot 100.
 Internationally, the single saw limited success, reaching number eight in New Zealand, number 18 in the UK and number 28 in Australia.
 "Running" was released as the album's fourth and final single on July 1, 2003.
 Peaking at number 62, "Running" became the band's lowest-peaking single on the Billboard Hot 100 to date.

 Following the success of the standard edition, two reissues of Rock Steady—a limited edition and a special edition—were released in October 2002, each of which including a bonus disc.
 The limited edition, released in North America, features acoustic live performances of "Underneath It All" and "Just a Girl" recorded at 1LIVE in Cologne, Germany, in June 2002, as well as the music video for "Underneath It All".
 The special edition, released in Europe, includes a remix of "Hey Baby" featuring Outkast and Killer Mike and another remix by F.A.B.Z.; Roger Sanchez's remix of "Hella Good", which won a Grammy Award for Best Remixed Recording, Non-Classical in 2003; and a remix of Return of Saturn's lead single "Ex-Girlfriend" by Philip Steir, who helped produce "Hey Baby".
 The songs from the two-song bonus disc were released through North American iTunes Stores, and those from the four-song bonus disc were released in other countries.
 Rock Steady Live, a live DVD of No Doubt performing in 2002 in support of Rock Steady, was released in November 2003.